 If you’re looking for more of a meal than a snack, but still in a bite-size package, try Lemons for Lulu’s mini taco hand pies.
 They are crispy and flaky, thanks to the prepared refrigerated pie dough, and you can adjust the seasonings depending on your tastes.
 If you’re feeling extra adventurous (or have older kids who are better at eating on the go), pack single-serving guacamole for dipping along the way.

 Packed with protein and fiber, you can eat nut butter plain, squeezed straight from the package, or bring along a container of sliced apples or your favorite crackers to schmear.
 If you’re not a fan of PB, Justin’s offers flavored and plain almond butters, too!

 Does all of this snacking leave you a little parched?
 Pick up a variety pack of Hint Kids Water.
 This infused water has zero sugar, sweeteners, preservatives or artificial flavors.
 But it does have one convenient straw to keep the water from spilling all over your seats.

 Let the kids do some of the legwork and help them pack their own snack packs for the trip.
 Get some inspiration from Brandy at Gluesticks and use lunch box sandwich containers or other plastic containers.
 We love the idea of letting the kids pack what they like, as long as there is “at least one fruit, vegetable or cheese in each pack.”

 Okay, we might have snuck this one is mostly for the parents.
 But during the final stretch of the trip, everyone will enjoy this slightly indulgent snack from BarkThins.
 And, don’t feel too guilty: There are plenty of healthy fats (from cocoa butter and almonds), non-GMO ingredients and eight flavors to please everyone in the car.

-Editor’s note: This article was originally published in February 2020, and updated in January 2021.
+Editor’s note: This article was originally published in February 2020, and most recently updated in 2023.